dotnet/dotNext/docs/index.md

 This chapter gives a quick overview of these libraries.
 Read [articles](./features/core/index.md) for a closer look at all available features.

 Prerequisites:
-* Runtime: .NET 6
+* Runtime: .NET 8
-* OS: Linux, Windows, MacOS, WebAssembly
+* OS: Linux, Windows, MacOS, WASM, WASI
 * Architecture: any if supported by the underlying .NET Runtime

 # DotNext